-Nevertheless, keep in mind that the cigars are usually selected and cared for by experts.
-You’re not paying just for the cigar but for the lounge’s upkeep, rent, bills, salaries and requirements to keep the cigar in good condition.
+Nevertheless, remember that the cigars are usually selected and cared for by experts.
+You’re not paying just for the cigar but for the lounge’s upkeep, rent, bills, salaries, and requirements to keep the cigar lounge in good condition.

-If you’re somebody that smokes only a few cigars a year, then the cost benefit can be particularly appealing.
-You won’t be investing in boxes of cigars, a humidor and all the apparatus needed to start the hobby.
-Therefore, you can afford to pay a higher price for the odd cigar.
+If you’re somebody who smokes only a few cigars a year, then the cost-benefit can be particularly appealing.
+You won’t be investing in boxes of cigars, a humidor, and all the apparatus needed to start the hobby.
+Therefore, you can afford a higher price for the odd cigar.

-However, if you’re a regular smoker, this may be less ideal.
-Although it could be a nice treat every now and then, daily trips to the lounge can get expensive very quickly.
+However, this may be less ideal if you’re a regular smoker.
+Although it could be a nice treat now and then, daily trips to the lounge can get expensive very quickly.

 That said, some private clubs may give you unlimited access for a membership fee.
-Furthermore, some of these places allow you to buy a box that you store in your own humidified locker.
+Furthermore, some places allow you to store cigars in your own humidified locker.
 This will allow you to come back whenever you want to smoke your own stock.

 A final consideration for cigar lounges is that it’s often expected that you respect a certain level of etiquette.
-Depending on who you are, this may be a good or bad thing.
+This may be a good or bad thing, depending on who you are.

-For instance, some people thrive in tradition and enjoy the opportunity to sit in a formal environment.
-However, there are some that find this overbearing and stuffy.
-Although we won’t judge either way, be aware of your surroundings and its expectations
+For instance, some people thrive in tradition and enjoy sitting in a formal environment.
+However, some find this overbearing and stuffy.
+Although we won’t judge either way, be aware of your surroundings and its expectations.

-Nevertheless, remember to bear in mind that lounges and private clubs may often have their own dress codes.
+Nevertheless, bear in mind that lounges and private clubs may often have their own dress codes.